hsf-training/hsf-training-singularity-webpage/_episodes/07-file-sharing.md

 ### Bind with environment variables

-If the environment variable `$SINGULARITY_BIND` is defined, singularity will bind inside ANY container the directories specified in the format `source`, with the destination being optional (in the same way as using `--bind`).
+If the environment variable `$APPTAINER_BIND` is defined, apptainer will bind inside ANY container the directories specified in the format `source`, with the destination being optional (in the same way as using `--bind`).
 For example:
 ```bash
 export SINGULARITY_BIND="/cvmfs"
 ```
-will bind CVMFS to all your Singularity containers (`/cvmfs` must be available in the host, of course).
+will bind CVMFS to all your Apptainer containers (`/cvmfs` must be available in the host, of course).

 You can also bind multiple directories using commas between each `source:destination`.